aquatix/digimarks/README.rst

 Copy ``settings.py`` from example_config to the parent directory and configure to your needs (*at the least* change the value of `SYSTEMKEY`).

+Do not forget to fill in the `MASHAPE_API_KEY` value, which you [can request on the RapidAPI website](https://rapidapi.com/realfavicongenerator/api/realfavicongenerator).

 Run digimarks as a service under nginx or apache and call the appropriate url's when wanted.